Call for Industrial PhD Projects in Data-driven Life Science 2025

 Required Documents

-- Research project proposal: (max 3 pages).
+• Research project proposal: (max 4 pages including references).
 Describe the field of research and the central questions, include the specific aims of the suggested PhD project, the material and methods, data analysis and computational approaches as well as the contributions from the team of supervisors.
 Indicate what additional costs are encountered in the project and how such costs will be covered from other funding sources.
 Indicate why this project together with the main supervisor and the co-supervisors are ideal to promote the goals of the DDLS and the specific DDLS research area, both in terms of research questions and the training of next-generation life scientists.
+A separate subsection named “Description of Data-driven Methods Used and/or Developed within the Project” is required.

 Evaluation Process and Decisions

 Project proposals and supervisors are evaluated and ranked by international and national reviewers.
+If necessary, a re-evaluation might be applied.
 Projects are evaluated according to defined DDLS criteria:

 We will also consider inclusiveness and diversity.